restic/restic/doc/077_troubleshooting.rst

 Note that `check` also prints out warning in some cases.
 These warnings point out that the repo may be optimized but is still in perfect shape and does not need any troubleshooting.

-3. Index trouble -> `rebuild-index`
+3. Index trouble -> `repair index`
 ********************************************

 A common problem with broken repostories is that the index does no longer correctly represent the contents of your pack files.
 This is especially the case if some pack files got lost.
-`rebuild-index` recovers this situation and ensures that the index exactly represents the pack files.
+`repair index` recovers this situation and ensures that the index exactly represents the pack files.

 You might even need to manually remove corrupted pack files.
-In this case make sure, you run `restic rebuild-index` after.
+In this case make sure, you run `restic repair index` after.

-Also if you encounter problems with the index files itselves, `rebuild-index` will solve these problems immediately.
+Also if you encounter problems with the index files itselves, `repair index` will solve these problems immediately.

 However, rebuilding the index does not solve every problem, e.g. lost pack files.